🤝

 1

-Host creates a session and sets the adoption threshold (e.g. 75% means at least 3 out of 4 people must vote yes).
+The host creates a session and sets an adoption threshold - e.g. 75% means 3 out of 4 people must vote yes for an agreement to pass.

 2